ajvejko/Bettersearch/README.md

 ## To-Do

 - Make my own extension for custom new tab.
-- Add a way to customize colors of the site.
 - Add a way to drag and drop the buttons to reoder them.
-- Add a tutorial on how to use the site.